ntorga/clean-ddd-full-stack-go-poc/README.md

 SQLite is more than enough for a PoC.
 The focus is on the architecture, not the database.
 However, since we are using GORM, it would be easy to switch to another database if needed or you could try [Turso](https://turso.tech) with a few modifications to [GORM](https://github.com/go-gorm/sqlite/pull/185).

-**Why not Python, Ruby, PHP or JavaScript/TypeScript?**
+**Why not Rust, Python, Ruby, PHP or JavaScript/TypeScript?**

-I think Go has a great developer experience, it's fast, has a great standard library and it's easy to deploy.
-With Go, the entire project is a single binary.
+Go has a great standard library and it's easy to learn.
+The deployment is very simple, just a single binary.
+The performance is great and the language is very stable.
 No need for a runtime or a virtual environment.
+The entire project is a single binary.
 REST API, CLI and HTML with a single command.

+However, why don't you try to implement this PoC in another language?
+It would be a great learning experience for sure. (:

 ## Documentation